 Navigate to Windows Logs > System.
 You’ll see a list of a large number of events.
 Click “Find” in the right pane.

-Type “MemoryDiagnostic” into the find box and click “Find Next”.
-You’ll see the result displayed at the bottom of the window.
+Type “MemoryDiagnostic” into the find box and click “Find Next.”
+You’ll see the result displayed, as well as additional details about your RAM, at the bottom of the window.

 Both of these are bootable, self-contained tools.
-MemTest86 provides both an ISO image you can burn to a CD or DVD and a USB image you can copy to a USB drive.
-Just run the .exe file included with the download and provide a spare USB drive to create a bootable USB drive.
-This will erase the contents of the drive!
+MemTest86 provides a USB image you can copy to a USB drive.
+Just run the EXE file included with the download and provide a spare USB drive to create a bootable USB drive.

-Once you’ve created bootable media, restart your computer and have it boot from the USB drive or disc you copied the memory test tool to.
+Once you’ve created bootable media, restart your computer and tell it to boot from the USB drive you copied the memory test tool to.

 The tool will boot and automatically start scanning your memory, running through test after test and informing you if it finds a problem.
 It will keep running tests until you choose to stop it, allowing you to test how the memory behaves over a longer period of time.
 Information about any errors will be displayed on your screen.
 When you’re done, you can just press the “Esc” key to exit it and restart your computer.